adorsys/xs2a-adapter/README.md

     </dependencies>

 ```
 `service-loader` provides interfaces for communicating with banks: _AccountInformationService_
 and _PaymentInitiationService_ for querying account data and performing payments respectively.
 `adapters` contains all implemented bank adapters and `aspsp-registry` provides the Lucene repository
 with data records necessary for connecting with German banks.
 These are records for all implemented
 banks at the moment.

-__Note__: be aware that `aspsp-registry` contains data for connecting with bank Sandboxes only,
-if you need a production data please contact our [sales team](mailto:rpo@adorsys.de).

 If there is no need for using all implemented bank adapters you can replace `adapters` dependency with
 a specific one for a concrete adapter.

 For example: